tustin2121/James_Somerton_Transcripts/_videos/4YWslnyUxcs.md

 Then along came 2005.
 I like to think of 2005 as a test case for queer cinema.

-First up, *Rent*, a rock opera about straights, gays and bisexuals living and singing together in AIDS-infested early 90s New York City!
-Cost 40 million dollars to produce and made...
+<span visual="rent" on="?" off="?">First up, *Rent*, a rock opera about straights, gays and bisexuals living and singing together in AIDS-infested early 90s New York City!</span> Cost 40 million dollars to produce and made...
 31 million dollars at the worldwide box office.

 Here's some box office info you may not actually know: Theaters take about half of the money that a movie makes, so... a movie needs to make twice as much as its budget in order for the studio to break even, and that's not even *counting* the cost of advertising the movie.
 So when you look at it that way, *Rent* was an even bigger bomb.